Using this guide:

 For example, if an employee is 16 years of age Tanda will automatically apply the correct rate for the classification.
 Please see the below:

-When a Junior employee has a birthday resulting in a change to their hourly rate, the rate in Tanda will automatically update on the birth date.
+Junior rates are configured with age-driven functionality, this means that when a junior employee has a birthday resulting in a change to their hourly rate, the rate in Tanda will automatically update on their birthday.

 For further information on setting up your employees in Tanda please see the article Assign Payroll Classifications to Staff.